ninjanesto/yafl/README.md

 ## Introduction
 C++ is a multi paradigm programming language and functional programming concepts keep getting added to the C++ standard.

-Yafl is a header only library that implements some key FP concepts, such as curring / uncurring, partial application, function composition, kleisli arrows, and also the Maybe and Either monads (Functor, Applicative Functor and Monad).
+Yafl is a header only library that implements some key FP concepts, such as curring / uncurring, partial application, function composition, kleisli composition, and also the Maybe and Either monads (Functor, Applicative Functor and Monad).

 This library helps you in reducing code noise and boilerplate code.
 It can improve readability (if you are accustomed to FP) and it is really fun to use and learn functional concepts.